 Blessed are those who are persecuted; they will find rest in the Light.(Greek) Gospel of Thomas

-Refreshing on the unfolding of events that very rough week, reminds me it’s a good thing Jesus had those 40 days in the desert to meditate, and pray, and wrestle, and meditate some more before the going got really tough.
-What a grand finale to this lifetime He had in Holy Week.
+Refreshing on the unfolding of events reminds me that it’s a good thing Jesus had those 40 days in the desert to meditate, pray, wrestle, and meditate some more before the going got really tough.
+Holy Week: what a grand finale to this lifetime He had.
 Thank God he had a practice.

-Jesus had just fed thousands with a small picnic in hand, and then brought Lazarus back from the dead, which were among recent events that made Him a superstar.
+Jesus had just fed thousands with a small picnic in hand and then brought Lazarus back from the dead, which were among recent events that made Him a superstar.
 His miraculous performances resonated, even more so than His message.
-I guess human nature is, and always has been, that we want proof.
+I guess it’s human nature that we’ve always wanted proof.

-Anyway, after that, the crowds went wild and exalted Him as King, every one wanted to be a part of his peace.
-(That is everyone but the reigning King and his court.)
-So that’s what Palm Sunday was: a big fan parade into Jerusalem, with waving palms and coats laid down at His feet, all of which had been prophesied in the Old Testament.
-And Jesus did what Zechariah 9:9 said, and rode into town “lowly,” and on a donkey.
-No doubt the donkey, the symbol of peace in the Eastern tradition, was an intentional selection, as opposed to the more aggressive suggestion of war that a horse would have brought; the ass was perfectly suited for a humble presentation.
+Anyway, after that, the crowds went wild and exalted Him as King.
+Everyone wanted to be a part of his peace.
+(Well, everyone but the reigning King and his court.)
+So, that’s what Palm Sunday was: a big fan parade into Jerusalem, with waving palms and coats laid down at His feet, all of which had been prophesied in the Old Testament.
+Jesus did what Zechariah 9:9 said, riding into town “lowly” and on a donkey.
+The donkey, the symbol of peace in the Eastern tradition, was an intentional selection, as opposed to the more aggressive suggestion of war that a horse would have brought.
+The ass was perfectly suited for a humble presentation.

 Think about it.
-Jesus’ “likability” was off the charts, He was being hailed, lauded and celebrated with an old school parade, and continued doing the good work, all while knowing He was soon be deceived and denied by those He loved best.
+Jesus’ “likability” was off the charts.
+He was being hailed, lauded, and celebrated with an old school parade.
+And he continued doing the good work, all while knowing He was soon be deceived and denied by those He loved best.
 Oh, and then tortured to death.

-I wonder which kind of prayer Jesus pulled out— gratitude, the Lord’s, or simple straight talk, emotional style.
-Based on His assertive style the next day (overturning the taxpayers tables at the Temple,) I’m going to guess there were moments of honest communication during a pretty rough week of work.
+I wonder which kind of prayer Jesus pulled out.
+Gratitude?
+The Lord’s?
+Simple, straight talk, emotional style?
+Based on His assertive style the next day (overturning the taxpayers tables at the Temple), I’d guess there were moments of honest communication during a pretty rough week at work.

-Thich Nhát Hánh offers in Peace is Every Step;
+Thich Nhát Hánh offers us the below in Peace is Every Step.